 FACTORS RESPONSIBLE FOR BRAIN DRAIN

-As with other human migration, the reasons for brain drain or human capital flight include the following:
+As with other human migration, the reasons for drain or human capital flight include the following:

 - Poor opportunities: Lack of opportunities in a country may force talented workers to countries where there are rich opportunities.

-- Political instability: Political instability e.g war may force trained personnel to move to another country that have political stability and freedom.
+- Political instability: Political instability e.g war may force trained personnel to move to another country that has political stability and freedom.

 - Undeveloped economy: Undeveloped economy may also force talented individuals to move to another country where the economy is highly developed.

-- Family influence: Families al influence the flight of trained individual to migrate to developed countries specially when the relatives stay overseas.
+- Family influence: Families all influence the flight of trained individuals to migrate to developed countries especially when relatives stay overseas.

-- Personal preference: Individuals decide on his own to migrate to o countries on person reasons.
+- Personal preference: Individuals decide on their own to migrate to o countries for personal reasons.

-- Preference for exploration: Individuals may decide to migrate another country for the sake exploration of the known or unknown
+- Preference for exploration: Individuals may decide to migrate to another country for the sake of exploration of the known or unknown

 - loans for businesses